InfoQ is community driven, and created by professionals just like you for people like you. The most important part of a community is YOU.

-Are you passionate about enterprise software development?
+Are you passionate about innovative software-development technologies?
 Do you love sharing knowledge with others?
-InfoQ is looking for content contributors and editors for our vibrant community who are as excited about software development innovation as we are.
+InfoQ is looking for content contributors and editors for our vibrant community who are as excited about applying all those cool technologies.

 There are several ways to participate:

 - Join our contributor team as an editor.
 Email (or ).

 - Speak at a QCon conference or be part of a conference committee.
 Email .

 InfoQ is always on the lookout for quality articles.
 Before submitting a proposal, please view our author guidelines to ensure the best chance of having your article approved.

 If you are interested in becoming an InfoQ editor, please send us a message telling us a little bit about yourself, what areas you are interested in, and how you would cover those topics.

 Contribute a minibook

 Do you have an idea you could express in 30 to 80 pages?
 A minibook is a quick way to get published and provides you with more visibility than a standard long book.
 Please view our minibook guidelines.